Thursday, May 7, 2026

 Forecast Model Absorbs Additional Signal Without Directional Movement

 Today’s update incorporates revised assumptions regarding frontier deployment tempo, regulatory latency, and public-sector interpretability uptake.
-The additional signal modestly increases near-term variance, offset by reduced weight assigned to near-term acceleration risk.
+The additional signal modestly increases near-term variance while reducing weight assigned to short-horizon acceleration risk.

 0